 The Loadbalancer.org appliance includes a fully integrated industry standard Web Application Firewall (WAF) by default.
 Although a wide number of 3rd party commercial hardware and virtual WAFs are currently available, these are typically not configured to meet the specific and ever-changing threats faced by communication service providers.
 Therefore, Metaswitch recommend that customers looking to enhance their network security upgrade to a Loadbalancer.org WAF Gateway.

-Developed collaboratively with Metaswitch and based on real-world customer experience, the Loadbalancer.org solution explicitly addresses known threats in the Metaswitch installed base using five custom WAF rules specifically developed by Loadbalancer.org to protect a Metaswitch EAS DSS/SSS deployment, ensuring total protection against a range of security vulnerabilities.
+Developed collaboratively with Metaswitch and based on real-world customer experience, the Loadbalancer.org solution explicitly addresses known threats in the Metaswitch installed base using five custom WAF rules specifically developed by Loadbalancer.org to protect a Metaswitch EAS DSS/SSS deployment.

 Custom Rule Set Provides Explicit Protection for Metaswitch Customers:

 - Rule 1 protects the CommPortal login page against denial-of-service (DoS) attacks.

 - Rule 2 protects against repeated failed login attempts to CommPortal.

 - Rule 3 protects the CommPortal login page against HTTP POST request-based DoS attacks.

 Each rule is tuneable to meet the needs of a specific Metaswitch EAS deployment.
 In busier environments that process significant amounts of traffic, the rules can be relaxed to allow for more requests against the CommPortal login page.
 The rules can also be tightened to be more aggressive, which may be appropriate in smaller deployments where only a handful of genuine failed customer logins would be expected over a given period of time.